$749,000 AUD ex GST

 Come to the Whitsundays to experience the New Bali 4.1.

 Ask us about a Test Sail, or take her for a longer Charter.
-Or see her at Sanctuary Cove 23 – 26 May and Sydney 1 – 5 August Boat Shows this year.
+See the Bali 4.1 4 Cabin Version at Sanctuary Cove 23 – 26 May and the Bali 4.1 3 Cabin Owners version Sydney 1 – 5 August Boat Shows this year.

 The BALI 4.1 is characterised by well designed ergonomic living spaces which are entirely free of bulkheads.
 It is th first catamaran in this size to offer a large forward cockpit with sunbathing area, a rear swim platform connecting the two hulls, a rear cockpit seat with large storage chests for all of your equipment or a inbuilt BBQ and a breath-taking relaxation area on the coach-roof, as well as a level of comfort worthy of a much larger catamaran.
 And of course, the safety and performance you would expect from a CATANA design!